 Creating your profile: Tips & tricks

-Creating a Twitter profile is the foremost step in your social media strategy.
-It is where you will build your brand and connect with customers, so it is necessary to make sure you have everything in place before you hit “Tweet”.
+This is where you will build your brand and connect with customers.
+So, it is necessary to make sure you have everything in place before you hit “Tweet”.

 Choose an appropriate username.
 Your username should be something that describes your business or brand.
 It can also be a shortened version of your company name — make sure there are no other usernames in use that sound similar to yours.